1. DEFINITIONS AND INTERPRETATION

 15. CONTACTING US

-If you would like to contact us, please contact Us at using the form on our contact page.
+If you would like to contact us, please contact Us at using the form on our contact page or to request that We delete your data, you can do so using the form on our delete your data page.
 Please ensure that your query is clear, particularly if it is a request for information about the data We hold about you (as under section 13 above).